-London is blessed with major collections at the British Museum and the V&A. To place ceramics in their historical context, the morning begins with a general introduction to Chinese art in the Tsui Gallery at the V&A. The Qing room in the upstairs galleries highlights the interest in Chinese material culture during the late Victorian era and the beginning of the 20th century.
+The extraordinary legacy of those 19th and 20th century collectors can today be seen in both of London’s great museums.
+To place ceramics into their historical context, the morning begins at the V&A with a general introduction to Chinese art in the Tsui Gallery.
+The Qing Dynasty rooms further exemplify European interest in Chinese material culture during the latter half of the Victorian era and into the 20th century.

-By 5.00pm at the British Museum.
+5.10pm, at the British Museum.

-Maximum 12 participants.
+Maximum 14 participants.

 We will return the full amount if you notify us 22 or more days before the event.
 We will retain 50% if cancellation is made within three weeks and 100% if within three days.
 Please put your cancellation in writing to firstname.lastname@example.org.
 We advise taking out insurance in case of cancellation and recommend that overseas clients are also covered for possible medical and repatriation costs.